 Dialogue is the exchange of meaning when people have a conversation.

-This is basically the principle of why Ray Dalio pushed so hard in Bridgewater to have a culture of radical transparency and radical open mindedness where people are expected to speak up and share opinions (check Ray Dalio’s Principles).
+This is basically the principle Ray Dalio institutionalized in Bridgewater.
+Dalio sought a culture of radical transparency and radical open mindedness where people are expected to speak up and share opinions (check Ray Dalio’s Principles).

 Chapter 3: Start with Heart